 Because we have received so many questions about other handouts or forms we use in our practice, we have made two products containing additional therapeutic and administrative materials that you can choose to purchase separately from your registration fee.

 Over the past 30 years, Dr. Toomey has created 170 additional Handouts that she may use with the children and families that she works with.
 While you do not need these materials to use the SOS Approach to Feeding Program, you may find them helpful and interesting additions to your practice.
 These Handouts are available on a USB/Jump Drive that you can bring with you to your Clinic or your client’s home, so you can print out what you need at the moment.
 In addition, the current set of Handouts (2017) contains 61 NEW files from the previous revision in 2010, and all of the files have been updated to create a more uniform and usable format for your clients and families (the previous version was on a CD).
+These copyrighted handouts are in a PDF format as we want them to be used as written with your clients and families.
+If you wish to make any changes, prior written approval is required for copyright permission.

 View the Table of Contents